Introduction

 So, what are the key factors that establish the tax nexus definition for small businesses?
 Here’s a quick rundown:

-- Economic activity, which includes sales volume or transaction counts that go beyond state thresholds.
+- that go beyond state thresholds.

 - Affiliate connections with local organizations that promote your business.